 Conservation Management Plans

-The CMP is a fundamental document for all state listed buildings.
+The CMP is a fundamental document for all state-listed buildings.
 It forms the basis of controlling future changes to important heritage buildings and places.
 But it also acts as a useful guide for owners and managers in terms of regular maintenance and appropriate decision making in relation to the fabric of such places.
-Heritage 21 has undertaken more than 50 Conservation Management Plans since starting its consultancy in 1994 and is therefore well placed to assist you with all your heritage documentation needs.MAKE AN ENQUIRY
+Heritage 21 has undertaken more than 50 Conservation Management Plans across Sydney since starting its consultancy in 1994, and its team is therefore well placed to assist you with all your heritage documentation needs.MAKE AN ENQUIRY